 9. An XML Sitemap increases a site’s rankings.

-Honestly, many myths begin somewhere within the realm of realty and become warped later.
+Honestly, many myths begin somewhere within the realm of reality and become warped later.
 This one was most likely birthed out of the fact that search engines use sitemaps to discover pages, thus increasing the rate in which a page is initially crawled.
 However, having a sitemap definitely doesn’t increase a site’s overall ranking.

 (Note: Some argue sitemaps can increase search rankings by helping Google discover previously undiscovered pages.
 While it’s true a sitemap can help Google discover pages, I present a counterargument: two identical websites, one with a sitemap and one without, with all their pages indexed by Google, would rank the same.)